Joy Harington

-Joy Harington (22 February 1914, London - 22 October 1991, Bristol) was an English television actress, writer, producer, and director.
+Joy Harington (22 February 1914, London – 22 October 1991, Bristol) was an English television actress, writer, producer, and director.

-Harington first acted professionally in 1933 and settled in the US in the US in 1938 and toured in theatrical productions before working as a dialogue director and script editor at Paramount Pictures.
+Harington first acted professionally in 1933 and settled in the US in 1938 and toured in theatrical productions before working as a dialogue director and script editor at Paramount Pictures.
 She acted (usually uncredited) in several Hollywood productions, including Gaslight and National Velvet (both 1944).

-Harington returned to London after World War 2 joining BBC television as a stage manager.
+Harington returned to London after the Second World War, joining BBC television as a stage manager.
 In 1950, she became a producer for BBC Children's Television.
 She was involved in the production of many programmes during this period, including Treasure Island (1951), Jo's Boys, and Billy Bunter of Greyfriars School.